endjin/dotnet-adr/README.md

 ### Planguage Pattern
 A Quality Assurance oriented approach.

-### Tyree & Akerman Pattern
+### Tyree and Akerman Pattern
 ADR approach by Jeff Tyree and Art Akerman, Capital One Financial

 ## Why create another ADR tool?

 One of the reasons for "re-inventing the wheel" with `adr` when there are so many ADR tools already in existence, is that almost all of those existing tools are opinionated to the point of embedding the ADR templates into the tooling.

 In the 5 years since we've adopted ADRs we've changed our default template a number of times.
-Thus, with `adr` I wanted to decouple the tool from the templates, and make use of NuGet content packages as a mechanism to enable the ecosystem to build / use / share their own templates internally (using Azure DevOps package feeds), or publicly using [nuget.org](https://www.nuget.org/packages?q=Tags%3A%22dotnet-adr%22).
+Thus, with `adr` we wanted to decouple the tool from the templates, and make use of NuGet content packages as a mechanism to enable the ecosystem to build / use / share their own templates internally (using Azure DevOps package feeds), or publicly using [nuget.org](https://www.nuget.org/packages?q=Tags%3A%22dotnet-adr%22).

 ## Install dotnet adr